Scille/parsec-cloud/packaging/macOS/README.md

 Once done, mount the Disk Image, and put the background image in a `.background` folder at its root.
 The Disk Image should be mounted in `/Volumes` by default.

-Then, copy the previously codesigned, notarized and stapled app in the same mounted volume.
+Then, copy the previously codesigned, notarized and stapled app in the same mounted volume, along with an alias to `/Applications`.

 In *View > Show View Options*, restrict the mounted volume to `Always open in icon view` and `Browse in icon view` to force the right format upon opening the `.dmg`.
 In the same window the icon sizes can be adjusted to match the background.